pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

 tags: ["aws", "python", "mysql"]
 ---

 In our [previous post](https://www.pulumi.com/blog/creating-a-python-aws-application-using-flask-and-redis/), we created a Python voting application using Flask and Redis.
-In this blog post, we will explore how to create a MySQL database and initialize it with a schema and some data.
-What seems to be a simple step is much more interesting than it appears, however, because Pulumi does not have a built-in library for such a task.
-To do it, we will create our own library: a Dynamic Provider.
+In this blog post, we will explore how to create a MySQL database and initialize it with a schema and data.
+What seems to be a simple step is much more interesting than it appears, because Pulumi's MySQL provider does not support creating and populating tables.
+To do it, we will extend it with a Dynamic Provider.

 <!--more-->